Apr 8, 2025

 …… The original artical in Mandarin

 The corresponding figures for other economies in the Eurostat-OECD group, including Croatia, Cyprus, Malta, Bulgaria, Romania, Hungary, and Poland, are shown in Table 2.
-(Last updated: Jul 9, 2025)
+(Last updated: Jan 12, 2026)

-More precisely, employee material welfare is measured as the net income of an average-wage, non-elderly single adult, calculated using the OECD tax-benefit model and adjusted for social transfers in kind from general government on a per-capita basis.
+More precisely, employee material welfare is measured as the net income of an average-wage, non-elderly single adult without children, calculated using the OECD tax-benefit model and adjusted for social transfers in kind from general government on a per-capita basis.
 This value is converted to US dollars using current purchasing power parities (PPPs) for actual individual consumption (AIC).
 This approach presents a different perspective from that of the household-based analysis.

 Figure 1 illustrates the employee material welfare level and average annual wages, with the latter converted to US dollars using current PPPs for private consumption.